dfinity/portal/docs/developer-docs/production/custom-domain/custom-domain.md

 The two approaches differ in the ease of use and the configurability.
-When registering the domain with the boundary nodes, you simply have to configure the DNS records of the custom domain and the boundary nodes take care of obtaining a certificate, renewing the certificate before its expiration, SEO and serving the service worker.
+When registering the domain with the boundary nodes, you simply have to configure the DNS records of the custom domain and the boundary nodes take care of obtaining a certificate, renewing the certificate before its expiration, and SEO.
-When hosting the domain on your own infrastructure, you need to obtain and renew the certificates, and provide your own infrastructure that serves the service worker.
+When hosting the domain on your own infrastructure, you need to obtain and renew the certificates, and provide your own infrastructure that serves the service worker or implements an other form of the [HTTP gateway protocol](../../../references/http-gateway-protocol-spec.md).
-However, you are also more flexible in how you configure your domain (e.g., you can serve a custom service worker).
+However, you are also more flexible in how you configure your domain.

 :::info
 You may need to specify a `host` in your frontend code when you are using a custom domain, as the `HttpAgent` may not be able to automatically infer the host like it can on `icp0.io` and `ic0.app`.
 To configure your agent, it will look something like this: